Which Golfer Has the Most Appearances in a Major Championship Without a Victory?

 But then there are those that go their entire careers without ever winning one, some of whom have even reached the top spot in the world rankings.
-One of those players is Lee Westwood, who is on the verge of making some unwanted history as he will soon break a tie atop the list of players with the most major starts without a victory.
+One of those players is Lee Westwood, who made some unwanted history in 2021 as he broke a tie atop the list of players with the most major starts without a victory.

-Here’s a quick look at the top five players on the list nobody wants to be on.
+Here’s a quick look at the top five players on the list on which nobody wants to be.

 5. Scott Hoch made 70 major starts without a win

 From 1975 to 2004, 11-time PGA Tour winner Scott Hoch made 70 appearances in a major championship without securing a victory, recording 15 top-10 finishes.
 His best chance to win a major came at The Masters in 1989, where he was tied with Nick Faldo atop the leaderboard after 72 holes.

 On the first playoff hole, the tough par-4 10th, Hoch famously missed a two-foot par putt to win and lost on the second extra hole, the par-4 11th, when Faldo made a long birdie putt to win the first of his three green jackets.